luciopaiva/lucios-backup-tools/README.md

 ### AWS access key

 Needless to say, you need an AWS account.
-Generate an IAM access key with full S3 access and create a file at `$HOME/.aws/credentials` with it (or add it to your environment vars), otherwise scripts will fail.
+Generate an IAM access key (check the IAM service panel in AWS console) with full S3 access and create a file at `$HOME/.aws/credentials` with it (or add it to your environment vars), otherwise scripts will fail.
+The credentials file should look like this:

+    [default]
+    aws_access_key_id=NSDKCJNSDKCJSDKN
+    aws_secret_access_key=NAKSDCJNAKSD2489nDCSKCDJ

+If `aws` CLI tool is installed, `aws configure` can be used to set up the access key.

 ### config.json